You should be drinking water when in Cuba. It’s hot, and you probably are walking a lot more than usual.

-Is a question I get a lot in the streets.
-And my answer ‘from the tap’ is almost shocking to them.
+This is a question I get a lot in the streets.
+And my answer ‘from the tap’ is almost shocking.

 Safe drinking water.

 Most water in Cuba is safe to drink.
-It tastes a bit like a swimming pool (and that makes it safe) but is perfectly OK to drink.
-So if you find yourself wandering the streets looking for water, just drink from the tap… it’s safe.
+It tastes a bit like a swimming pool (and that makes it safe) but is perfectly OK.
+So if you find yourself wandering the streets looking for water, just drink from the tap… It’s safe.

 Get the taste out.

 To get the bad taste out of the water is a simple trick which is in our book.
-Not reading it leaves a bitter aftertaste :-).
+Not reading it leaves a bitter aftertaste in more than one way :-).
 Your casa particular is most happy to do this for you.